NuGet/Home/accepted/2024/package-update-command.md

 Priority: P1

 - 0 - The command will exit with a 0 exit code if no vulnerabilities or outdated packages were found and no changes were made.
-- 1 - The command will exit with a 1 exit code if changes were successfull and the PR is submitted.
+- 1 - The command will exit with a 1 exit code if changes were successful and the PR is submitted.
-- 2 - The command will exit with a 2 exit code if any error has occured, PR will not be submitted.
+- 2 - The command will exit with a 2 exit code if any error has occurred, PR will not be submitted.

 ##### Endpoints